-The Master of Fine Arts Program in Dance
+The Master of Fine Arts in Dance Program

-The Master of Fine Arts Program in Dance in the Performing Arts Department at Washington University offers an innovative approach to dance technique, composition, improvisation and production.
+The Master of Fine Arts in Dance Program in the Performing Arts Department at Washington University offers an innovative approach to dance technique, composition, improvisation and production.
 It involves an energetic interplay of studio work with professionally distinguished dance instructors, seminars with faculty who are experts in their fields and independent studies in choreography.
 This two-year program will expand your dance skills while engaging you with current concepts of dance as an art form, as an expression of culture and identity, and as a mode of critical thinking.

 The Road Ahead